CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 > * [Emacs](https://www.gnu.org/software/emacs/)
 > * [nano](https://www.nano-editor.org/)
 > Of the three, nano is the simplest to use
+>
 {: .callout}
 <img src="../fig/ood_file_edit.png" width="500" height="400">

 ### Terminal in the browser
+As Open OnDemand doesn't really replace the traditional commandline/SSH access method to HPC systems, and instead makes the use of certain applications simpler, it still provides a way to bring up a commandline on an HPC system within your web browser.
   <img src="../fig/ood_shell.png" width="500" height="400">

 ### Interactive applications
+ While Open OnDemand can allow you to access HPC systems using the terminal, it also has the ability to expand the ways and HPC can be easily used though allowing the use of interactive applications that many have come to depend on.
  <img src="../fig/ood_interact.png" width="500" height="400">

+Each application has a form which you use to define the resources your job requires so that Open OnDemand can submit it on your behalf.
+It also has the ability to email you once your job starts as not all jobs will begin immediately.
  <img src="../fig/ood_form.png" width="500" height="400">

+Finally, when a job begins, it presents you with a button you can click to start up your interactive application and use it within your browser.
  <img src="../fig/ood_job.png" width="500" height="400">

 {% include links.md %}